 Mechanical

 Students who are part of the Mechanical Division fabricate all physical parts of the team’s robot.
-There are six Sub-Divisions under the Mechanical Division: Carpentry, Chassis, Computer Aided Design (CAD), Shooter, Climber, and Gear.
+There are five Sub-Divisions under the Mechanical Division: Chassis, Electrical, Mechanical, Programming, Testing & Integration.

 Testing & Integration (T&I)